yuvalmGS/gigaspaces-wiki-jekyll/xap97/transaction-management.markdown

 ## Timeout Values

 The Jini distributed (mahalo) transaction manager allows to set the default timeout value for transactions.
 A timeout value is used when a transaction is not committed/rolled back (for example due to JVM crash) to control when the transaction will be discarded.
 By default the timeout value is 90 and is set in seconds.

-Controlling the timeout value can be done using:
+For example, to change the default timeout to 2 minutes, use the following configuration:

 {% inittab os_simple_space|top %}
 {% tabcontent Namespace %}